 Singapore’s first Unmanned Telco Pop-Up Store: Singtel’s Unboxed store offers facial-recognition kiosks “manned” by bots—with mystery gifts and exclusive discounts to help attract visitors who may have reservations about this new kind of shopping experience.

-The Gettys Group: How do you expedite a guest’s journey while simultaneously acting as their destination?
+The Gettys Group Companies: How do you expedite a guest’s journey while simultaneously acting as their destination?

 TrendWatching: Some brands have decided that guests can serve themselves more effectively and efficiently without “help”—eliminating servers, desks, clerks and a transaction from the equation completely; for example, we’re seeing more experimental, unmanned stores popping up throughout the world.
 The upside is lower operating costs; the trade-off is a loss of engagement with human brand representatives, leaving the in-store products and and on-site environment to do the brand-lifting.